Ezan777/darthus/README.md

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

+Dartius is a package that aims to give an easy access to League of Legends official API for dart's users.

 ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.